-The operating environment for leasing segment continues to be competitive in view of the increased supply in office and lower leasing income from retail spaces in FY2018.
-Nonetheless, the Group managed to maintain a high average annual occupancy for the Bund Center Office Tower at 86.1%.
-Leasing income decreased marginally to S\$56.2 million (RMB276 million).
+The operating environment for leasing segment continues to be competitive in view of the increased supply in office and lower leasing income from retail spaces in FY2019.
+Nonetheless, the Group managed to maintain a high average annual occupancy for the Bund Center Office Tower at 86.5%.
+Leasing income decreased marginally to S\$53.7 million (RMB272 million).

-Hotel revenue decreased by 5.2% to S\$62.7 million (RMB308.5 million) in the current year mainly due to lower revenue from its food and beverages operations and lower revenue contribution from meetings, incentives, conventions and exhibitions (MICE) activities.
-The hotel operations managed to maintain a high average occupancy rate and average room rate of 82.6% and RMB1,205 respectively in FY2018.
+Hotel revenue decreased by 9.7% to \$\$56.6 million (RMB286.7 million) in the current year mainly due to lower revenue from its food and beverages operations and lower revenue contribution from meetings, incentives, conventions and exhibitions (MICE) activities.

+The hotel operations managed to maintain a high average occupancy rate and average room rate of 79.2% and RMB1,167 respectively in FY2019 which is higher than the five-star hotel average in Shanghai.